Sourabh25002/Sourabh25002/README.md

 # 🔬 Research Work:

 OPTIMIZING URBAN PARKING MANAGEMENT
-* Presented at the Second IEEE International Conference - 2024, submitted for publication to IEEE (under evaluation).
+* I presented my research work at the Second IEEE International Conference 2024, which has been submitted for publication to IEEE and is currently under evaluation.

 # 💼 Projects: